 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Pakistan?
+What Is the Climate Like in Pakistan?

 The climate of Pakistan is best described through seasons.
 Winter lasts from November to March, and has semi-cool temperatures.
 But, it is still warm in comparison to winter temperatures in other countries.